Learning Abroad Center

 Excursions

-Two or three day-long excursions are planned each semester to introduce you to the unique character of southern France.
+2 or 3 day-long excursions are planned each semester to introduce you to the unique character of southern France.
 These day excursions are included in your program fees.
 In addition, the program’s social assistants organize activities in Montpellier to help you get to know the city and to provide you with opportunities to meet French students.
 Optional longer excursions are also organized by the Program Center staff during the semester and are offered (at an extra cost) if there is sufficient interest.

 Typical Fall Semester Excursions